-For any types x and y, the union, or disjunction, $x \mid y$ , of the types may be formed.
-A union type is a supertype of both of the given types x and y, and an instance of either type is an instance of the union type.
+For any types x and x, the union, or disjunction, x|x, of the types may be formed.
+A union type is a supertype of both of the given types x and x, and an instance of either type is an instance of the union type.